oliveiraigorm/ansible-infra/README.md

 2.  **SSH Access**: You need passwordless SSH access to the target hosts (e.g., `thinkpad`, `nodes`) using SSH keys.

 ### Secrets Management

+**Note**: The `group_vars/all/vault.yml` file has been removed for security reasons.
+You must create this file yourself.

 This repository uses Ansible Vault to manage secrets.
 The file `group_vars/all/vault.yml` should be created and encrypted.
 It contains all `vault_*` variables referenced in `group_vars/all/vars.yml`.